adsezercalgary/EpsteinZin-CreditRisk-Imperfect_information/README.md

 trial.mat
 trialX.mat

 trial.mat and trialX.mat contain the scenarios for the consumption, volatility and the firm value processes.
-If the parameters of consumption and volatility cahenge in the main.m, the data in trial.mat must be regenerated with the new parameters.
+If the parameters of consumption and volatility change in the main.m, the data in trial.mat must be regenerated with the new parameters.
 For this, use the script scenarios.m.
 Make sure also to update the data in trialX.mat, if the consumption and volatility scenarios change or the firm parameters change.
 This can be done using the script Xscenario.m.